-Core objective 7: Programme objective 1 : Full, effective, and non-discriminatory Provision of efficient support services to the implementation of all provisions of the policy-makir ng organs and the Secretari at.
-Convention by the OPCW.
-Key Performance Indicators 2019 Results 2020 Target 2021 Target 2023 Target 1.1 Percentage of documents circulated within statutory deadlines as established by the Rules of Procedure and decisions of the Council and the Conference equal to or better than proposed targets 80% 80% 82% 84% 1.2 Percentage of feedback better than or equal to "satisfactory" from delegations of States Parties and Secretariat managers (Directors and Branch Heads) with regard to services provided 100% 98% 98% 98%
+Core objective 7: Full, effective, and non-discriminatory implementation of all provisions of the Convention by the OPCW.
+Programme objective 1: Provision of efficient support services to the policymaking organs and the Secretariat. o the policy- Key Performance Indicators 2019 Results 2020 Target 2021 Target 2023 Target 1.1 Percentage of documents circulated within statutory deadlines as established by the Rules of Procedure and decisions of the Council and the Conference equal to or better than proposed targets 80% 80% 82% 84% 1.2 Percentage of feedback better than or equal to "satisfactory" from delegations of States Parties and Secretariat managers (Directors and Branch Heads) with regard to services provided 100% 98% 98% 98%